-Forex trading involves exchanging one currency for another, therefore currencies come in twos, in so-called trading currency pairs.
-A pair is the quotation of two different currencies, with the value of one currency being quoted against the other.
-For instance, when one refers to the exchange rate of the EUR to the USD, one quotes the relationship, or exchange rate, as EUR/USD.
+Forex trading involves exchanging one currency for another, therefore currencies come in twos, in so-called currency pairs.
+The value of one currency is quoted against the other.
+For instance, when one refers to the exchange rate of the EUR to the USD, one quotes the exchange rate as EUR/USD.
 The first listed currency is called the base currency, and the second currency is called the quote currency.

-A currency swap is an agreement between two parties to exchange their periodic interest-rate payments based on a set amount of money, for a set amount of time, but in different currencies.
+A currency swap is an agreement between two parties to exchange their periodic interest payments (and sometimes capital) in one currency for another currency.
+The swap is based on a set amount of money and for a set amount of time.

-A financing rate or overnight rate is charged when you hold a leveraged position for more than a day, as for example in a forex trade.
+A financing rate or overnight rate is charged when you hold a leveraged position for more than a day.
 A leveraged position means you borrow money from the broker to trade.
 For this borrowed money, you have to pay interest (or in certain cases, can also receive interest).
 This is the financing rate.

-These are sharp breaks in price between periods of trading.
-For example, if a opening trading price in the morning is much lower than the previous day's closing price, the difference is the gap.
+A gap is a are sharp break in the price of a financial asset (i.e. stock or currency pair) that occurs in between periods of trading.
+For example, if an opening trading price in the morning is much lower than the previous day's closing price, the difference is called the gap.

 A mathematical calculation that allows you to analyze a currency pair.